Bronchitis: What You Need to Know

 The color of the mucus produced while being coughed up may be an indicator as to whether you have a viral or bacterial infection.
 If you are noticing that the mucus remains a clear color, you might have a viral infection.
 You may notice that the mucus begins to change to a yellow or green color.
 This may indicate that you also have a bacterial infection.

-Read More of My Articles Why Vitamin D May Be Just What You Need
+Read More of My Articles Avocados: Everything You Need to Know

 Nearly 95% of all bronchitis cases that happen to healthy non-smoking patients is caused by some type of viral respiratory infection, whether it’s influenza, parainfluenza, or adenovirus, among many others.